NomicFoundation/hardhat/docs/hardhat-network/README.md

 By default, if you're using Hardhat, then you're already using Hardhat Network.

-When Hardhat executes your tests, scripts or tasks, an in-process Hardhat Network node is started automatically, and all Hardhat plugins (ethers.js, web3.js, Waffle, Truffle, etc) connect directly to this node's provider.
+When Hardhat executes your tests, scripts or tasks, an in-process Hardhat Network node is started automatically, and all of Hardhat's plugins (ethers.js, web3.js, Waffle, Truffle, etc) will connect directly to this node's provider.

 There's no need to make any changes to your tests or scripts.

 Hardhat Network is simply another network.
 If you wanted to be explicit, you could run, for example, `npx hardhat run --network hardhat scripts/my-script.js`.

-### Running stand-alone to support wallets and other software
+### Running stand-alone in order to support wallets and other software

 Alternatively, Hardhat Network can run in a stand-alone fashion so that external clients can connect to it.
 This could be MetaMask, your Dapp front-end, or a script.
 To run Hardhat Network in this way, run: